 Kaweah Oaks Preserve, a 344-acre nature preserve, protects one of the last remaining valley oak riparian forests in the San Joaquin Valley.
 When you walk along the trails at Kaweah Oaks Preserve, you can easily imagine how this area looked before it was settled 100 years ago.
 More than 300 plant and animal species live, feed or reproduce at the nature preserve, including gray fox, great horned owl, Nuttall's woodpecker, wild grapevines, willow thickets and majestic valley oaks.

 In 1983, concerned local citizens who realized the importance of this land partnered with The Nature Conservancy which purchased it for protection.
-Ten years later, The Nature Conservancy transferred the preserve title to a local conservation organization, the Four Creeks Land Trust, which later merged with two other land trusts to form Sequoia Riverlands Trust.
+The Nature Conservancy transferred the preserve title to a local conservation organization, the Four Creeks Land Trust, which merged with two other land trusts to form Sequoia Riverlands Trust's predecessor, Sierra Los Tulare Land Trust, in 2000.
 SRT manages Kaweah Oaks Preserve for research, livestock grazing, environmental education and public enjoyment.

-Kaweah Oaks Preserve (KOP) is open to the public year round, sunrise to sunset.
-The Sycamore Trail has a digital trail along its path with QR codes (flat black squares on grape posts) that can be read by a smart phone.
+SRT's Kaweah Oaks Preserve (KOP) is open to the public year round, sunrise to sunset.
 This gives visitors added information about the plants and the animals that live here.

 Dogs are welcome on a leash and owners must pick up and take away waste.